GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 In the following paragraphs, we will formalize the task that we plan to solve.
 The core novelty of this problem is to use the #acr("ASR") performance as the reward signal.
 First, we will introduce the relevant metric and its relation to speech recognition.
-Second, the #acr("RL") environment will be presented, along with the justification for our different choices.
+Second, the #acr("RL") environment and the justification for our different choices will be presented.

 #reset-acronym("WER")